mitshah1207/cooper/README.md

 Important:
 - Use clean bowls every meal
 - Refresh water twice daily
-- Fish/vegetarian diet only
+- Fish/vegetarian low-fat diet only
 - Does not tolerate chicken or most other proteins

-### Main Meals

-Twice daily:
-- 140g Purina in morning
-- 140g Purina in evening
+- No treats/chews

 ---